browserslist/browserslist-useragent-ruby/README.md

 `BrowserslistUseragent::Matcher` - is the main class performing matching user agent string to browserslist.

 It provides 2 methods:
- - `match?` - determines matching browser and its version
+ - `version?` - determines matching browser and its version
- - `browser_match?` - determines matching only borwser family:
+ - `browser?` - determines matching only borwser family:

 ```ruby
 require 'browserslist_useragent'